An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Efficient Implementation of Linear Combination of Hamiltonian Simulations (LCHS)

-The proposed implementation of the selector is more compact in comparison to those used in previous works, Ref.~\onlinecite{Hu24Sch, Sato24, Novikau24KvN}.
-In particular, instead of using the trotterization where each time step is simulated by a sequence of $n_k$ controlled Hamiltonian simulations, our encoding performs a single Hamiltonian evolution.
-This is achieved by hiding the dependence on the Fourier coordinate $k$ within the iterate.
-As shown later, this allows us to achieve linear scaling with time and avoid the dependence of the algorithmic accuracy on the trotterization step and the commutator of the matrices $A_L$ and $A_H$.
+\ycb{ Our proposed implementation of the selector is much more compact than that given in previous works such as Refs.~\onlinecite{Hu24Sch, Sato24, Novikau24KvN}.
+In particular, instead of using trotterization where each time step is simulated by a sequence of $n_k$ controlled Hamiltonian simulations, our encoding performs a single Hamiltonian evolution.
+This is achieved by hiding the dependence on the Fourier coordinate $k$ within the iterate, $Q$.
+As shown in Sec.~\ref{sec:selector-scaling}, this eliminates the dependence of the overall accuracy on the trotterization step and the commutator of the matrices $A_L$ and $A_H$.
+Thus, the selector achieves linear scaling with time. }